20 of the Best Things To Do in Launceston

 Eat local, local-ish and local-est

-16/21Don Cameron, owner of Launceston’s must-visit Mudbar, was an early adherent of the paddock-to-plate movement (diners have been savouring ingredients from the family property, Mudbar Farm, for years).
-At Timbre Kitchen (pictured), a 15-minute drive north at Vélo Wines in Legana, chef Matt Adams changes his menu weekly based on, among other factors, what’s harvested in local backyards.
+At Timbre Kitchen, a 16-minute drive north at Vélo Wines in Legana, chef Matt Adams changes his menu weekly based on, among other factors, what’s harvested in local backyards.
 We hope for your sake he’s made shepherd’s pie.
 It’s simple food done incredibly well.

 Succumb to market forces